 Step One: Educate Yourself and Your Team

-MSPs need to expand their focus on firewalls and antivirus to address a broader scope, including managing security in the cloud, on mobile devices, and at the application level, and they need to raise users’ security awareness.
+MSPs need to expand their focus on firewalls and antivirus to address a broader scope, including managing cloud security, mobile devices, and applications.
+They also need to raise users’ security awareness.

 Although partnering with a vendor can provide you and your team with opportunities to learn, Nobers says a vendor may teach around their products, giving you only a limited view of the security space.
-It’s vital to take a broader view — and to learn about all security solutions that are available.
+So it’s vital to take a broader perspective and learn about all available security solutions.

 Nobers says MSPs have busy schedules and may struggle to find the time for security education and research.
-He points out, however, that self-paced online courses are available, and they’re well worth the time.
-“If a member of your team is in a meeting with a client who asks about security, and they respond that your company doesn’t have the expertise to quote the project, you’re already disqualified,” he points out.
+However, he points out that self-paced online courses are available, and they’re well worth the time.
+“If a team member is in a meeting with a client who asks about security, and they respond that your company doesn’t have the expertise to quote the project, you’re already disqualified,” he points out.

 Encouraging your team to expand their expertise in security may also provide your business with the benefits of keeping employees engaged and improving employee retention.